mastering-js/masteringjs.io/tutorials/fundamentals/modulus.md

 Remainder vs Modulus
 ----------

 Modulus is a related concept, but handles negative numbers differently.
 For example, `-21 % 5 === -1`, because the remainder always takes the sign of the left number.
+However, a true modulus operator would always return a positive value, so 21 modulo 5 would equal 4.
+In practice, you are unlikely to use the remainder operator on negative values, and many JavaScript developers aren't aware of the difference.